Table of Contents

 Before reviewing Everlywell tests, let’s take a look at how to get started.

-Customers can purchase an Everlywell testing kit online.
+Customers can purchase an Everlywell testing kit online at everylywell.com.
 Before ordering, customers are given the opportunity to educate themselves about symptoms associated with various conditions (e.g. bloating and joint pain) to be able to choose the most appropriate test.
 Some tests also require the customer to take a medication history questionnaire.

 A testing kit that includes collection materials and instructions is mailed to their home.
-Customers register their kit at everlywell.com using the provided barcode and then collect the required sample following the instructions (blood, saliva, urine, or a vaginal swab), Finally, the sample is returned to Everlywell using with the provided prepaid shipping label.
+Customers go to everywell.com, register their kit using the provided barcode, and then collect the required sample following the instructions (blood, saliva, urine, or a vaginal swab).
+Finally, the sample is returned to Everlywell using with the provided prepaid shipping label.

 Detailed instructions on how to collect samples for different kinds of tests are provided with each kit.
 Additionally, video tutorials are publicly available on YouTube.
 Tests results are produced in a CLIA-certified lab (many Everlywell labs are also CAP-accredited).

 Test results are reviewed by an independent physician within the customer’s state.
 The company provides a personalized report of each tested biomarker within days through its secure platform.

 Overview of Everlywell Test

-Everlywell offers 30 different tests to assess various health characteristics based on biomarkers.
+Everlywell offers tests to assess various health characteristics based on biomarkers.
 There are 30 tests in total.

 |Food Sensitivity Comprehensive||IgG reactivity to 203 foods||Finger prick blood||$259|